-It would be safe to expect that roughly 90% of utility patent applications will receive at least one Office Action.
-So rather than aiming to be in the rare 10% of cases that receive a first action allowance, the wiser approach may be to focus on how to deal with the inevitable Office Actions.
+Expect that roughly 90% of utility patent applications will receive at least one Office Action.
+Rather than expecting the rare 10% probability of receiving a first action allowance, focus on how to deal with the inevitable Office Actions.

 One strategy is to conduct due diligence even before applying.
 You can search Google patents yourself.
 If you don’t find a close match, you can then consider a professional patentability search to identify what already exists in the prior art.
-Possessing this knowledge at the pre-filing stage allows your patent attorney to draft independent claims that are in a better condition to begin with.
+Possessing this knowledge at the pre-filing stage allows your patent attorney to draft independent claims in a better condition at the outset.
 At least you will not start with independent claims that cover the prior art you already know.
-This pre-filing strategy might not save you from an Office Action, but it can lead to a more targeted prior art search by the Examiner which then sets the stage for a more effective response.
+This pre-filing strategy might not save you from an Office Action, but it can lead to a more targeted prior art search by the Examiner.
+This will set the stage for a more effective examination process.

-That is why I am a big fan of the First Action Interview program.
-A productive conversation with the Examiner at an earlier stage can save a great deal of time.
+That is why I was a big fan of the First Action Interview program before it was terminated.
+Nevertheless, a productive conversation with the Examiner can save a great deal of time.
 In addition to clarifying any confusion or misunderstandings, your patent attorney can also discuss how proposed amendments cover features not shown in the cited prior art.
-The FAI program enables this conversation to take place before the Examiner issues the first Office Action.
-Moreover, you get a sneak peek at the prior art found by the Examiner before scheduling the interview.
-This enables your patent attorney to make even more progress by preparing for the Examiner interview ahead of time.
+By talking to the examiner before filing a written response to a rejection, your patent attorney can prepare more effective claim amendments and arguments.

-How to get a utility patent granted sooner when you still want broader claims
+How to get a utility patent granted sooner with broader claims

-In an ideal world, the Examiner will allow your utility application with the broadest claims you believe are warranted in light of the prior art.
+In an ideal world, the Examiner will allow your utility application with the broadest claims you believe are patentable over the prior art.
 Not only do we live in less than an ideal world, but the USPTO may make you feel like worst case scenarios are the norm.
 So if and when you do get an indication that some claims are allowable, I generally recommend taking the allowable subject matter to get the patent granted.

 Instead of arguing for broader claims in the pending (parent) application, you can file a child application to pursue broader claims.
 That way, the grant of your patent application will not be held up.